 Instead of trying to be perfect, you need to be consistent.

-You should try to produce at least some content everyday.
+You should try to produce at least some information everyday.

 Will it always be a masterpiece?

-It’s the ACT of producing content is what’s actually valuable.
+It’s the ACT of producing information is what’s actually valuable.
 That’s because your efforts will compound overtime.

 It’s about putting hard work day-in and day-out.